-Created in sizes greater than 1.5x3 m and with a thickness of just a few millimetres using specific manufacturing technologies, large format tiles make new scenarios available for the contemporary project, combining lightness, versatility and technical performance and aesthetics, and revolutionising the way in which surfaces are interpreted
+Created in sizes up to 1.6x3,2 m and with a thickness of just a few millimetres using specific manufacturing technologies, large format tiles make new scenarios available for the contemporary project, combining lightness, versatility and technical performance and aesthetics, and revolutionising the way in which surfaces are interpreted

 The Advantages of Large Format Tiles

 Especially in regard to spaces dedicated to the public, the large format tiles are attractive to both designers and clients.
-The juxtaposition of oversize slabs enables a reduction in grouting lines between one element and the next, offering unprecedented opportunities to enhance spaces and to make the surfaces easy to clean, for which they are particularly appreciated in the food service industry.
+The juxtaposition of oversize slabs enables a reduction in grouting lines between one element and the next, offering unprecedented opportunities to enhance spaces and to make the surfaces easy to clean.
+This is one of the reasons why they are particularly appreciated in the food service industry.
 Additionally, they create an elegant optical effect due to their continuity, which suggests a larger and more homogeneous space.
 Thanks to their light weight, the slabs lend themselves to being used not just for cladding walls, flooring and pools, but also for other furniture items such table tops (tables, bars, kitchen countertops, etc.) and ventilated rainscreen facades.

 Example of application of large porcelain floor and wall tiles in the HO.RE.CA industry.
 (Tesori Collection by CEDIT - Ceramiche d'Italia)